 Here is a pick of some of our favorite estates, wines, and personalities:

 PAZO DE SEÑORÁNS, RIAS BAIXAS-

 This elegant wine estate known for its Albariños is GORGEOUS.
 While the winery itself is small, new, and nothing interesting, the estate itself is stunning.
-Lush trellised vines pan out in all directions, punctuated by manicured flowerbeds flowing over with pink, purple and blue “Hortensias” (hydrangeas), a beautiful flower so commonly seen around Galicia.
-The property features a 17th century Pazo (manor house) and a spectacular Hórreo (a traditional granary you find in Green Spain) as well as a historic chapel (that up until this year has still been functioning and many couples have come to be married here at the winery).
+Lush trellised vines pan out in all directions, punctuated by manicured flowerbeds flowing over with a pink, purple and blue “Hortensias” (hydrangeas), a beautiful flower so commonly seen around Galicia.
+The property features a 17th-century Pazo (manor house) and a spectacular Hórreo (a traditional granary you find in Green Spain) as well as a historic chapel (that, up until this year, has still been functioning and many couples have come to be married here at the winery).
 The owner, Señora Marisol Bueno, is one of the most famous personalities in the Rias Baixas appellation and has long been a pioneering force for quality in the region.
 Their Selección de Añada (specially selected vintage wine), only made in superb years made with 100% old vine Albariño and uniquely aged on its lees for over 2 years before release, is the best wine we tasted on our research trip and one of the best great white wines of Spain at the moment.
 Marisol´s friendly and knowledgeable daughter gave us the tour, and this estate is absolutely equipped to welcome our VIP clients.

 More info on Pazo de Señoráns

 AGRO DE BAZÁN, RIAS BAIXAS-